-Most people think that when applying for a mortgage, their lender will consider only their current income, credit score, and history.
+Most people think that when applying for a mortgage, their lenders will consider only their current income, credit score, and history.
 That is not entirely true.
 All banks upon determining whether to give a loan or not also consider the LTV ratio.
 But what is it?
 Why is it so important?
 Do you need a high or low LTV?

 What is Loan To Value Ratio?

 Simply put, this ratio measures how much of the chosen property’s value is actually mortgaged.
 In other words, it compares the amount of the loan to the value of the property.

 Lenders will use this measure to complement their decision whether to give a loan to a borrower or not.
 Usually, people need an 80% LTV to qualify, but occasionally it could be lower.
 For example, for investment purposes, banks require a lower LTV ratio (60%).

 Well, in our case a bank is an investor: they invest their money and expect interest payments in return.
 The LTV is part of their risk assessment and helps them mitigate risks when lending money.
 The higher the ratio, the riskier the investment.